david-rodriguez-siller/time-series-project/README.md

 ## Project Goals

-The goal of this project is to perform data analysis to identify .
+The goal of this project is to perform data analysis to identify drivers in sales and areas of interest to provide insight.

 ## Project Description

-A home is often the largest and most expensive purchase a person makes in his or her lifetime.
-Ensuring homeowners have a trusted way to monitor this asset is incredibly important.
-One considers several aspects while purchasing a home, the size, how many rooms are available, and many more.

-Zillow is a popular estimator for house evaluation available online.
-Zillow's Zestimate allows the homebuyers to search for a home that satisfies their location, area, budget, etc.

-In this project we want to uncover what the drivers of the error are in Zillow's Zestimate.
-The focus will be the single unit properties that had a transaction during 2017.
+It is important for business owners to know what their most important customers are, what products are being sold, and what geographic areas are generating the most sales.
+The superstore dataset contains information about a store and its sales information.
+The dataset contains dated transactions spanning a few years that show the growth the company has had.
+As mentioned, it is important to identify key products that could unlock further potential.

 ### Initial Questions

-- Is there a relationship between logerror and longitude and latitude?

-- What is the relationship between What is the relationship between bedroom count and logerror?
+- What are the most popular/profitable product lines?

+- What are the sales cycles like and how do they differ between each segment?

+- What regions/states generate the most sales?

-- What is the relationship between square feet and logerror?
+- What is the proportion of each customers segments and what do they buy the most?

-- How different are the logerrors for the three counties in the dataset?

 ### Data Dictionary